A Self-Hosted Pusher and Ably Alternative: Tako Channels

 SDK code, side by side

-Pusher’s API is the canonical real-time SDK shape — server triggers, client subscribes:
+Pusher’s API is the canonical realtime SDK shape — server triggers, client subscribes:

 // Server (Node)